 The 32 ETH threshold to become a validator on the Ethereum network is out of the league for many individuals.
 But in that case, staking pools come to the rescue of people who still want to participate in Ethereum staking.

 Cryptocurrencies including Ether are volatile assets.
-And the biggest risk with locking ETH to become a validator is that the total value of the ETH holdings may decline in case the price of ETH starts to fall.
+The biggest risk with locking ETH to become a validator is that the total value of the ETH holdings may decline in case the price of ETH starts to fall.

 What makes it even riskier is the fact that the transfer of ETH from Ethereum 1.0 to Ethereum 2.0 will be one-way until the completion of phase 2.
 And as Ethereum 2.0 will likely remain almost unusable for a long time before the shard chains are fully functional, the staked ETH can be used for nothing except staking.
 There may also be a lack of liquidity of ETH on Ethereum 2.0, which means users may not be able to liquidate their holdings in case the ETH price goes south.